"Volunteer Application Form"

 We'll only use the information you've given us here for your volunteering record.
 It will be treated as confidential and stored in line with data protection legislation.
 You can read the Volunteer Privacy Notice for further details about Shaw Trust's commitment to protecting your data.

-In submitting your application form you are declaring that the information you have given us is correct.
+In submitting your application form you are declaring that the information you have given us is correct and that you give your consent for Shaw Trust to process your personal data.